Iterating Fun - Simon Newstead

 Remember when they were the next big thing?

-My startup too.
-We launched the first browser 3d UGC world with cool tech we built on Unity.
+My startup too. launched the first browser 3d UGC world with cool tech we built on Unity.
 You could chat, create, shop and more.

 Here are 5 reasons why virtual worlds never took off and some ideas for how they can live on in new games: